PavithraEswaran/virtusaproject/README.md

-Please refer the vforum(2) for the review.
+Please refer the vforum.war for the review.